prernasinha8/Chat-System/README.md

 # Chat-System
-User can chat and dat will come from the database and we will siplaying the data using PHP and Ajax.
+User can chat and that will come from the database and we will siplaying the data using PHP and Ajax.